Is It Safe To Drink Apple Juice While Breastfeeding?

 Image: Shutterstock

-Apple is a good source of calcium, iron, folate, and vitamins A and C. As a breastfeeding mom, you need a good supply of all these nutrients.
+Apple is one of the nutritious fruits to eat while breastfeeding as it is a good source of calcium, iron, folate, and vitamins A and C. As a breastfeeding mom, you need a good supply of all these nutrients.
 A lack of calcium leads to weak bones and low milk production, as it is a major part of breast milk.
 At the time of lactation, you need to strengthen your body with iron-rich foods as well since your iron levels decrease during pregnancy (1).

 Apple is also a good source of fiber, potassium, and phosphorus.
 A medium apple contains 80 calories, and is an excellent food if you are looking to eat healthily and shed extra weight (2).